Abhishek-017i/Wonderfool/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-**Wonderfool** is a full-stack database and community platform for Anime, Manga, and Light Novels, built to feel like a premium streaming service rather than a typical wiki or tracker.Our main goal is to bring authors, artists, creators, and other contributors into the limelight by highlighting their work and achievements.
+**Wonderfool** is a full-stack database and community platform for Anime, Manga, and Light Novels, built to feel like a premium interaction forum rather than a typical wiki or tracker.
+Our main goal is to bring authors, artists, creators, and other contributors into the limelight by highlighting their work and achievements.
 It allows users to discover, track, review, and appreciate both the content and the people behind it.
-The experience is designed around cinematic hero carousels, smooth micro-interactions, and rich imagery — prioritizing a beautiful browsing experience as much as a functional one.
+The experience is designed around cinematic hero carousels, smooth micro-interactions, and rich imagery, prioritizing a beautiful browsing experience as much as a functional one.

-Real content data is seeded directly from the **AniList GraphQL API**, giving the platform genuine, up-to-date anime and manga metadata rather than placeholder content — supplemented with manually curated entries for pure web novels, which AniList doesn't cover.
+Real content data is seeded directly from the **AniList GraphQL API**, giving the platform genuine, up to date anime and manga metadata rather than placeholder content, supplemented with manually curated entries for pure web novels, which AniList doesn't cover.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>